 Learn more about Gladskin Redness Relief.

 Don’t worry!
 Skin mites sound a lot scarier than they are.
 Demodex mites are found on all human skin.
 They’re a natural part of the microbiome!
 Demodex folliculorum live in the hair follicles, mainly on the face, and in the meibomian glands of the eyelids.
 Demodex brevis live in the sebaceous glands of the skin.

 It’s true.
 Research shows your genes may play a role in facial redness.
-Many people with rosacea have family that also struggle with the skin condition.
+Many people with rosacea have family members that also struggle with the skin condition.
 One study determined two areas of the genome are associated with the presence of rosacea.
 Interestingly, they are located near genes involved in the role of inflammation and autoimmune diseases.

 Whether from dry air, overwashing, excess sun exposure, drying ingredients in topical products, chlorine, or any other factor, dry skin on your face can leave you looking flushed.
 Luckily in most cases, dryness is easy to combat with an effective moisturizer.
 Keeping your skin hydrated is a critical part of skin health.
 That’s why providing moisture back to the skin was one of our key concerns when formulating GladSkin Redness Relief Cream.
 You get effective moisture without preservatives, sulfates, parabens, or fragrances.
 Just healthy moisture!
 Learn more here.

 At the root of many of these facial redness causes is inflammation.
 Short-term (or acute) inflammation is healthy; it’s your body’s natural process of trying to protect itself.
 However, long-term inflammation as a result of an imbalance in the skin microbiome, overgrowth of skin mites, poor gut health, or repeated exposure to triggering environments or products leads to trouble… like chronic facial redness.